sr/loved/README.markdown

 Later, when you want to listen it:

     % play "old school"
-    Added 1 songs to your play list.
+    Appended 1 song to your MPD playlist.
 Enjoy!

 That's it!